 No, you can’t just park anywhere.
 Aside from the designated RV campground in Truro, you can park on private property.
 It can either be your own property or someone else’s.
 If it’s someone else’s, you need that person’s permission.

 Yes, you may practice full-time RV living on your own property in Truro.
-Just follow all municipal ordinances.
+However, you’re subject to zoning approval, health department approval, and in many places, this applies to temporary permits only.

-To live in your RV full time, you must settle several things and prepare the right way.
-These include setting up a way to receive mail, ensuring your children have adequate schooling, and making sure that you have an income to support yourself.
+You’ll want to make sure you’re prepared to live in your RV full time.
+This includes setting up a way to receive mail, ensuring your children go to school, and making sure that you have an income to support yourself.
 Remember, too, that you have to follow all applicable laws regarding living in your RV full-time.

 Having your mail sent to a post office box near you is a convenient way to get it.
 Because you won’t have a fixed address, you have to have what’s known as a “domicile” in any state of your choosing.
 That’ll be your “home away from home” and where all of your mail will likely be received.
 When you renew your driver’s license, it’ll be through that state as well and not the state where you’re actually staying in your RV.